AudreyBeard/compressure/README.md

         - `-b:v` is the target bitrate, which we specify as `bitrate` in Python for readability
     - GoP size is the "group of pictures" size, specifying the maximum number of frames to place between intra-frames.
 Lower numbers will "reset" the video to a normal-looking state more frequently, higher numbers will propagate artifacts for longer (more abstract).
 This corresponds to the ffmpeg option `-g`

+### Interactive Python Session
+This is the "manual" mode that gives you the most control and responsibility.
+It is the preferred mode of development.
+The specifics will be different based on your system, but it likely will look something like this:

+#### Using Default values
 ```python
 from compressure.main import CompressureSystem
 compsys = CompressureSystem()